czhangy/UCLA-GEs/Society-and-Culture/RUSSN-90A/notes.md

   - Today, it connects the Baltic and Black Seas through canals
   - Songs about the Volga
   - Non-Russian population of the Volga Basin
+  - Flows into the Caspian Sea

+- Medieval Russia

+  - First state-like formations emerged around Novgorod and Kiev in the 9th century
+  - Dominated by Mongols
+    - Under rule, princes were allowed rule over their regions, forced to pay taxes
+  - After Mongols, Moscow was center of Russia
+  - Rus established a state in Northern Russia in the early 9th century
+  - Furs, slaves, wax traded

+- Kievan Rus

+  - Rich culture and trade with Byzantine made Rus dominant
+  - Varangians came to rule the Slavs, ended up mixing with them
+  - 862, Varangian named Rurik established the Rurik dynasty
+  - Highlight of Kievan power under Yugoslav